Newsletter

 According to the criminal complaint, the father and son were captured on surveillance footage on Sept.
 14, 2024, using tools to dismantle the mural mounted on a building on North Holton Street.

-The footage shows the younger Mehler striking the mural with an ax and sledgehammer.
+The footage shows the younger Mehler striking the mural with an ax and a sledgehammer.
 His father helped pry apart its wooden frame.

-The following day, the son returned and removed remaining panels.
+The following day, the son returned and removed the remaining panels.
 “I didn’t get the job done yesterday, so I might as well get it done today,” he said, according to the complaint.

-At the sentencing, Zechariah Mehler told the judge that he submits to the rule of law but at the time of the incident, he was convinced “that it would eventually escalate into violence against my community” and that, two years later, he does not believe he has been proven wrong.
+At the sentencing, Zechariah Mehler told the judge that he submits to the rule of law, but at the time of the incident, he was convinced “that it would eventually escalate into violence against my community” and that, two years later, he does not believe he has been proven wrong.